Submit a Bay Area climate change question for KQED’s science reporters at the bottom of this post.

 The average American eats three burgers a week.

 Green your home: Energy we use in our homes is the second-biggest source of emissions for the average American.
 You can change that by installing solar panels and efficient windows, and improving insulation.
-And when some of the biggest home energy hogs need replacement, choose a more efficient alternative: swap your natural gas furnace for an electric heat pump (these can heat and cool your home), upgrade your old water heater to a more efficient new one.
+And when some of the biggest home energy hogs need replacement, choose a more efficient alternative: swap your natural gas furnace and water heater for electric heat pumps, replace your gas stove with an induction one.

 Your climate Venn diagram: In the podcast “How to Save a Planet,” host and marine biologist Ayana Elizabeth Johnson suggests one way to find your space in climate action: a Venn diagram.

 What are you good at?
 “What skills, resources, networks, reach, influence are you bringing to the table?” she asked.

 What work needs doing?
 The crisis is so huge that there are many options.

 What brings you joy?
 “What gets you out of bed in the morning?
 Because this is the work of our lifetime,” Johnson said.

 Your job is to move forward on what you identify at the center of those circles.